 FACILITIES: it has rustic bathroom and shower services.
 Non-invasive access to the natural environment.
 It is a cenote managed by people from the community.

 Cenote Yokdzonot is highly visited for its beauty and good location: it is on the Mérida-Chichén Itzá route.
 It is a beautiful open cenote and has all the services for the traveler.
 You can also camp.
 It is also an example of local cooperative administration within the cenotes in Merida.

 Cenote Lol Ha is the furthest from this list of cenotes in Merida.
-It is located in the Yucatecan town of Yaxunah, a place where there are lodging and activities for the tourist interested in Mayan culture and traditions.
-Access is a bit dizzying, in case you plan to go as a family it is not the most convenient.
+It is located in the Yucatecan town of Yaxunah, a place where there is accommodation and activities for tourists interested in Mayan culture and traditions.

 Map of the cenotes in Mérida and surroundings